fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 ### Make your first firmare over-the-air update

 1. Go back to the serial monitor app showing the execution status of your board running the initial firmware version.
-Enter the new firmware version followed by a ':', the checksum or signature of the same (see `Products > {{Your FotaHub product}} > Details > {{New firmware version}}` at [Fotahub](https://fotahub.com)), and a terminating line break in the text field or dialog provided for sending data over the opened serial port (`Connection > Send String...` in CoolTerm):
+Enter the new firmware version followed by a ':' separator, the checksum or signature of the same (see `Products > {{Your FotaHub product}} > Details > {{New firmware version}}` at [Fotahub](https://fotahub.com)), and a terminating line break in the text field or dialog provided for sending data over the opened serial port (`Connection > Send String...` in CoolTerm):

 ![](simple-2.png "Trigger of FOTA update")